Combine harvester: Conventional combine

 The cut crop is carried up the feeder throat (commonly called the "feederhouse"), by a chain and flight elevator, then fed into the threshing mechanism of the combine, consisting of a rotating threshing drum (commonly called the "cylinder"), to which grooved steel bars (rasp bars) are bolted.
 The rasp bars thresh or separate the grains and chaff from the straw through the action of the cylinder against the concave, a shaped "half drum", also fitted with steel bars and a meshed grill, through which grain, chaff and smaller debris may fall, whereas the straw, being too long, is carried through onto the straw walkers.
 This action is also allowed because grain is heavier than straw, which causes it to fall rather than "float" across from the cylinder/concave to the walkers.
 The drum speed is variably adjustable on most machines, whilst the distance between the drum and concave is finely adjustable fore, aft and together, to achieve optimum separation and output.
 Manually engaged disawning plates are usually fitted to the concave.
 These provide extra friction to remove the awns from barley crops.
 After the primary separation at the cylinder, the clean grain falls through the concave and to the shoe, which contains the chaffer and sieves.
 The shoe is common to both conventional combines and rotary combines.

 Hillside leveling

-In the Palouse region of the Pacific Northwest of the United States the combine is retrofitted with a hydraulic hillside leveling system.
-This allows the combine to harvest the steep but fertile soil in the region.
-Hillsides can be as steep as a 50% slope.
-Gleaner, IH and Case IH, John Deere, and others all have made combines with this hillside leveling system, and local machine shops have fabricated them as an aftermarket add-on.

-The first leveling technology was developed by Holt Co., a US company in California, in 1891.
-Modern leveling came into being with the invention and patent of a level sensitive mercury switch system invented by Raymond Alvah Hanson in 1946.
-Raymond's son, Raymond Jr., produced leveling systems exclusively for John Deere combines until 1995 as R. A. Hanson Company, Inc. In 1995, his son, Richard, purchased the company from his father and renamed it RAHCO International, Inc. In March 2011, the company was renamed Hanson Worldwide, LLC.
-Production continues to this day.